Conductors & Musical Directors

 St Machar's Cathedral in Old Aberdeen was the venue for the first performance of a Bach work in Aberdeen (in 1912) and has been our spiritual home for the last 60 years.
 It is a very special place in which to sing, and we are fortunate to have the opportunity to do so twice a year.
 The choir normally holds its regular performances twice yearly in April and December but over the years it has also performed in other venues in the city and beyond.
 These include Brechin Cathedral, Greyfriars Church and St Giles’ Cathedral in Edinburgh, the Church of the Holy Rude in Stirling and St Columba's Church in London.
 In Aberdeen, performances have been held in the Mitchell Hall, both St Andrew’s and St Mary’s Cathedrals and, singing in Aberdeen Sinfonietta concerts, in the Music Hall.

-To mark our 60th Anniversary, the choir has followed the example of many other musical ensembles and appointed patrons.
-We are delighted that two very distinguished musicians, leaders in their own fields, have accepted our invitation to fulfil that role: Professor John Butt O.B.E. and Dame Emma Kirkby.
+To mark our 60th Anniversary, the choir followed the example of many other musical ensembles and appointed patrons to raise the profile of our charity.
+We were delighted when two very distinguished musicians, Professor John Butt OBE and Dame Emma Kirkby, accepted our invitation to fulfil that role.

 John Butt is a distinguished Bach scholar and author of a number of books on Bach and the music of the Baroque period.
 He is the Musical Director of the Dunedin Consort with whom he has made a number of highly acclaimed and award winning recordings including all the major works of JS Bach.
 He is also a Principal Artist with the Orchestra of the Age of Enlightenment.